AchiralAchiral

 What is Achiral?

-Achiral is an Emergent Memory System that sits between your operational layer and model infrastructure, as in models like ChatGPT, Mistral, or Claude.
-Onboard your team, connect the stack, and let an operational memory emerge from your work over time.
-Unlike systems built solely for storage or retrieval, Achiral is designed to form, reinforce, associate, activate, and decay memories as work unfolds.
+Achiral is an emergent memory system that sits between your operational layer and model infrastructure, including models such as ChatGPT, Mistral, or Claude.
+Onboard your team, connect the stack, and let operational memory form from work over time.
+Unlike systems built only for storage or retrieval, Achiral is designed to form, reinforce, associate, activate, review, and decay memories as work unfolds.

 Limitations

 • Achiral is memory-first infrastructure, not a general-purpose system of record.
-It is meant for teams that operate through collaboration and building together.
+It is meant for teams that operate through shared work, decisions, and handoffs.

-• The strongest results require full chain of connected tools, sufficient usage history, and meaningful adoption — memory quality improves meaningfully over the first weeks as the system observes more work.
+• The strongest results require connected tools, enough usage history, and real adoption.
+Memory quality improves over the first weeks as the system observes more work.

 • Achiral is not a replacement for a data lakehouse, BI platform, source-of-truth database, or personal Markdown vault.